-NGFS scenarios account for three uncertainty dimensions related to the chronic risk estimation: (i) IAM emissions output; (ii) the temperature predicted by the climate module; and lastly (iii) the estimates of the damage function used.
-However, the scope of uncertainties on chronic damages is much wider.
-Regarding the damage functions, for example, it remains an open question if the damages affect the level or the growth rate of economic output (i.e., persistence effects).
-In addition, there are limitations in terms of what is captured by the damage functions used, with the approach not explicitly accounting for: (i) possible future impacts that are not reflected in historic relationships between temperature and GDP; (ii) damages from sea level rise, ocean acidification, and other chronic impacts beyond temperature; and (iii) effects beyond impacts on labor and land productivity and capital depreciation, including conflict, violence and migration, and biodiversity and ecosystem impacts.
+NGFS scenarios account for three uncertainty dimensions related to the chronic risk estimation: (i) IAM emissions output; (ii) the temperature predicted by the climate module; and lastly (iii) the uncertainty layers of the damage function used.
+However, the scope of uncertainties on chronic damages is much wider as also illustrated in the figure above.
+Regarding the damage functions, for example, the degree of the persistence (i.e. how long the growth rate is affected) is still open.
+In addition, there are limitations in terms of what is captured by the damage functions used, with the approach not explicitly accounting for: (i) possible future impacts that are not reflected in historic relationships between the drivers used in the current damage function and GDP; (ii) damages from sea level rise, ocean acidification, and other chronic impacts beyond the drivers used in the damage function; and (iii) effects beyond impacts on labor and land productivity and capital depreciation, including conflict, violence and migration, and biodiversity and ecosystem impacts.
+Finally, the role of potential future adaptation is not taken up in these damage functions.